imAlessas/telecom-lab-works/README.md

 # Telecommunication Theory laboratory works and reports

-This repository contains the lab works accomplished in the RTU "Telecommunication Theory" course.
+This repository contains the lab works coded in the RTU "Telecommunication Theory" course.
+The lab works are coded in MATLAB while the reports are PDFs files generated using LaTeX.

 ### Laboratory Work 1